renuka200399/Sign2Text/README.md

 # Sign2Text
-Sign2text is a system that converts sign language gestures into text using computer vision and machine learning, enhancing communication and accessibility.
+Sign2text is an innovative project that aims to bridge the communication gap for the deaf and hard of hearing community by converting sign language gestures into text.
+Utilizing advanced computer vision techniques and machine learning models, the system accurately recognizes hand gestures and translates them into meaningful text in real time.
+This project contributes towards fostering inclusivity and improving accessibility in digital communication.